2. Develop the Right Application Strategy in Your Essays

 If admissions officers were to select candidates strictly on the basis of GMAT scores and undergraduate GPAs, their student bodies would be comprised almost entirely of people from finance and consulting backgrounds, which would make for bad class dynamics.

-The admissions people know about this disparity, of course, and they compensate for it by starting with an ideal profile of the class they hope to end up with.
+The admissions people know about this disparity, of course, and they compensate for it by starting with an ideal profile of the class they hope to assemble.

 A Typical Class Profile